letsdeepchat/letsdeepchat/README.md

 I’m interested in collaborating on:

 - FastAPI or Flask-based API systems
-- Projects that require tight database integrations (PostgreSQL or MySQL)
+- Projects that require tight database integrations (PostgreSQL or MySQL, MongoDB)
 - Systems involving financial workflows, APIs, and automation
 - Open source contributions in the Python ecosystem